Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-Manipulating data with pandas.md

 # 2     12/31/2019          LGA    13:15         749          LGA  New York
 ```

-We now have the corresponding city for each flight.
+You now have the corresponding city for each flight.
-# Deleting columns
+## Deleting columns
 You can delete a column from a DataFrame using the `del` operator.

-You might have noticed when we merged the *flight* and *airport_codes* DataFrames that we copied over the *city* and the *airport_code*.
-We don't need  *airport_code* since it is a duplicate of *dest_city*.
-So we can delete that extra column:
+You might have noticed when you merged the *flight* and *airport_codes* DataFrames that you copied over the *city* and the *airport_code*.
+You don't need  *airport_code* since it is a duplicate of *dest_city*.
+So you can delete that extra column:
 ```python
 del all_data['airport_code']
 print(all_data) # outputs :